About (in lieu of a welcome note)

-I am currently a postdoctoral fellow at the Center for International Studies (CERI) at Sciences Po Paris and the Scientific Secretary of the French Association of Political Science (AFSP).
-I was previously a visiting scholar and FSCIS grant holder at the Department of Anthropology at Stanford University (2022-23) as well as a research fellow at the International Institute for Asian Studies (IIAS) at Leiden University (2022-23).
-Prior to my tenure at Stanford, I co-headed the Politics and Society research division at the French research unit in India, the Centre de Sciences Humaines (CSH, UMIFRE 20 MEAE-CNRS) in New Delhi—2018-2022.
-I hold my doctoral degree in political science and sociology—with a focus on contemporary India—from KII.
-My PhD thesis, entitled “‘JNU is not Just Where you go, it’s What you Become’: Everyday Political Socialisation and Left Activism at Jawaharlal Nehru University (JNU), New Delhi” was co-supervised by Louise Tillin and Christophe Jaffrelot.
+I am an Assistant Professor of Politics and South Asian Studies at Seoul University (2025–).
+Until recently, I was an OSUN postdoctoral fellow at the European Central University’s Democracy Institute in Budapest (2024–25) as well as a non-resident research fellow at the Center for International Studies (CERI) at Sciences Po Paris (2023–25).
+My prior appointments include a visiting scholarship at the Department of Anthropology at Stanford University (2022–23) and a research fellowship at the International Institute for Asian Studies (IIAS) at Leiden University (2022-23).
+Prior to my tenure at Stanford, I co-headed the Politics and Society research division at the French research unit in India, the Centre de Sciences Humaines (CSH, UMIFRE 20 MEAE-CNRS) in New Delhi—2018–22.
+My dissertation, an ethnographic and archival study of student politics, questioned its contemporary significance in a rapidly declining Indian democracy.

 My interdisciplinary work in political science and area studies is concerned with democratic representation in South Asia.
 I research populist discourses, youth activism, political professionalisation, digital media, and practices of the self in contemporary India.
 A more thorough overview of my research foci is accessible here.
 During my doctoral and postdoctoral years, I developed a strong expertise in combining computational and field-centric approaches.
-I aspire to build on this experience to research everyday political labour such as populist speech-making, digital outreach, campaigning, and political brokerage.
-In addition to learning advanced methods of text analysis, data mining and natural language processing, I specialise in corpus design, extraction, and compilation.
+I build on this experience to research everyday political labor such as populist speech-making, media outreach, digital campaigning, and political brokerage.
+In addition to learning advanced methods of text analysis, data mining, and natural language processing, I specialize in corpus design, extraction, and compilation.
 In my new project, provisionally titled “The Languages of Democratic Decline in India,” I explore the effects of the populist rhetoric on democracy when it transitions to authoritarianism.
-As opposed to policymaking, speeches by politicians, media and opinion-makers are often believed to be innocuous.
-Yet they shape citizens’ behaviours, manifest power relations, and construct the realities we live in.
-In a general sense, political language is paradoxical in a democracy—it can both enable and undermine it.
+As opposed to policymaking, narratives flaunted by politicians, media, and opinion-makers are often believed to be innocuous.
+Yet they shape citizens’ behaviors, manifest power relations, and construct the realities we live in.
+In a general sense, political language is paradoxical in a democracy: it can both enable and undermine it.
 Findings on the media and digital aspects of this research were published last year in Political Psychology and Global Policy.

 Alongside my publication work, I build comprehensive archives of visual and written political material, including speeches and pamphlets from a variety of vernacular sources.
 I query them using a scholarly and activist eye, building increasingly on computational methods such as machine learning, text mining and qualitative text analysis.
 I pursue a range of interdisciplinary collaborations with field researchers, computer scientists and visual artists.
 These research avenues do not promote khichdi—mixed porridge—approaches, they aim instead at fostering an informed qualitative-quantitative dialogue within a single interpretive research framework.
 Growing on the roadsides of traditional publication formats, the content of this website can be understood as a curatorial enterprise in and of itself.
 I use the digital to showcase ethnographic, archival and geek-informed methodological insights from ongoing research on the political aspirations of the youth and the populist turn in South Asia.
 Here, political ethnography is complemented by discourse analysis and archival explorations in order to unveil the renewals and appraisals of representative mechanisms within democratic life, including populist mimesis among Indian leaders, declassing practices within left activism, student activists’ depression as a non-participatory stand, or biographical configuration of youth entering electoral arenas.